redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_ReplyWithDouble(RedisModuleCtx *ctx, double d);

+Reply with a RESP3 Double type.
+Visit [https://github.com/antirez/RESP3/blob/master/spec.md](https://github.com/antirez/RESP3/blob/master/spec.md) for more info about RESP3.

 Send a string reply obtained converting the double 'd' into a bulk string.
 This function is basically equivalent to converting a double into a string into a C buffer, and then calling the function [`RedisModule_ReplyWithStringBuffer()`](#RedisModule_ReplyWithStringBuffer) with the buffer and length.

+In RESP3 the string is tagged as a double, while in RESP2 it's just a plain string that the user will have to parse.

+The function always returns `REDISMODULE_OK`.

+<span id="RedisModule_ReplyWithBigNumber"></span>

+### `RedisModule_ReplyWithBigNumber`

+    int RedisModule_ReplyWithBigNumber(RedisModuleCtx *ctx,
+                                       const char *bignum,
+                                       size_t len);

+Reply with a RESP3 BigNumber type.
+Visit [https://github.com/antirez/RESP3/blob/master/spec.md](https://github.com/antirez/RESP3/blob/master/spec.md) for more info about RESP3.

+In RESP3, this is a string of length `len` that is tagged as a BigNumber, however, it's up to the caller to ensure that it's a valid BigNumber.
+In RESP2, this is just a plain bulk string response.

 The function always returns `REDISMODULE_OK`.